6 Degrees Toronto

 Power and privilege are changing.
-Traditional structures persist, but influence has spread to different places and is in different hands.
-These shifts create opportunities for empowerment, but also disenfranchisement.
+Traditional structures persist, but influence has spread to different places, and is in more and more hands.
+These shifts create opportunities for empowerment, and disenfranchisement alike.
 Some people are still left on the outside, looking in.
 But the evolving democratization of power is applying external pressure for institutional change.

 Whose voices are being heard?
 How do we serve the many instead of the few?

 The dichotomies between opportunity and threat, agency and apathy, have never been more starkly felt.
 They’re real and part of our world.
 Yet, instead of working toward our shared goal of inclusion and a fair society, we focus on emerging fault lines, distrusting the intentions of those with whom we share anxieties, aspirations, and ultimately, our fate.

 How do we find common ground?
 How do we re-engage, as citizens, in citizenship itself?

 Are you new to 6 Degrees?
 Watch this short video on what 6 Degrees is all about—and why it matters.